woodie/forecast/design-doc.md

 ### Implementation

 Will use the most current version of Rails with Geocoder and OpenWeatherApi rubygems.
+- Will work with any address the geocoder can process
 - The Weather controller will process the transactions
 - Handle exception when Geocoder returns a null place
 - Fetch `current_weather` and `weather_forecast` in Place model
 - Handle when exception when OpenWeatherAPI fails
 - Cache each weather objects for 30 minutes and provide indicator
-- Tests could mock APIs with webmock (instead of vcr), but that ended up more clumsy that manually mocking
+- Tests could mock APIs with webmock (instead of vcr), but that ended up more clumsy than manually mocking

 ### UI considerations